LivePersonInc/developer-center/pages/documents/RichMessaging/FacebookMessengerTemplates/Introduction.md

 ### Account Setup

-If your account is not currently using the Facebook connector, please refer to the [onboarding guide](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=facebook-connector) to start managing your Facebook pages' conversations with LiveEngage.
+If your account is not currently using the Facebook connector, please refer to the [onboarding guide](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=facebook-connector) to start managing your Facebook pages' conversations with Conversational Cloud.

 ### Facebook Messenger Setup